ClaudiaGuaYa/ClaudiaGuaYa/README.md

 👋 I’m Claudia Guallarte, an Audiovisual Systems Engineer passionate about graphics, audio processing, cinema, and interactive storytelling.

-🎬 With a background in audiovisual engineering, I have experience in audio processing, graphics, and media technologies, always striving to push creative and technical boundaries.
+🎬 With a background in audiovisual engineering, I have experience in audio and video processing, graphics, and media technologies, always striving to push creative and technical boundaries.

 🌱 Constantly learning, experimenting, and refining my craft.
 Check out my projects below!
 <!--